 Assigning blame seems to be an off-sided effect of The Slap.
 The final sequence shows where the main characters are heading in time, and as the camera glides over their movements, we are reminded of the events that took place.
 But who is to blame for the damage?
 Hugo?
 Harry?
 Rosie?
 Hector?
 Connie?
 Really, it is all a subjective experience and it seems that almost every person has their own burdens to carry.

 Matchbox Pictures produced a compelling mini-series that unsurprisingly saw them take out the Independent Producer of the Year at the 2011 SPAA Independent Producers Awards.
-Show runner Tony Ayres assembled a strong group of filmmakers and screenwriters over the eight episodes.
+Showrunner Tony Ayres assembled a strong group of filmmakers and screenwriters over the eight episodes.
 As director of Richie’s episode, Ayres should also be proud of directing one of the strongest episodes of the series, also thanks to screenwriter Brendan Cowell (who made a cameo as Richie’s dad.)
 The ABC contributed uncompromising Australian drama to the small screen.
 The adaptation of Christos Tsiolkas’ best-selling novel proved to be captivating and hard-hitting television that took an unflinching look at contemporary Australia.
-And of this, we can be very proud of.
+And for this, we can be very proud.

 The finale of The Slap aired on Thursday 24th November on ABC1.
 It will be screened on Friday 25th November on ABC2 and is available on iView.
 The DVD will be released by Hopscotch Entertainment on December 1st.